CaoBittencourt/atlas-career-guide/src/mod/compare/joy/README.md

 \
 i \in \{1, \dots, m\},
 ```
 but many other methods can be defined.
+Some of these are available in the `mod/compare/joy/utility` submodule, but the user may provide any utility function when calling `joy$agg.utility()`.